steven17solis/Steven17Solis.github.io/Telemetry.md

 # Generating Telemetry

-In this lab I'll be simulating a attack on a VM to test and identify detection capabilities.
+In this lab I'll be simulating a attack on a VM to generate telemetry and identify detection capabilities.

 For this lab we will be using a Windows VM with Wazuh installed and Invoke-Atomic to simulate an attack.